kubedb/docs/docs/guides/proxysql/initialization/script_source.md

 Here:

-* `configuration.init.inline` provides a Kubernetes-native way to configure ProxySQL without writing raw `proxysql.cnf` syntax.
+- `configuration.init.inline` provides a Kubernetes-native way to configure ProxySQL without writing raw `proxysql.cnf` syntax.
-* `mysqlQueryRules`, `mysqlVariables`, and `adminVariables` are defined using structured YAML, making the configuration easier to read and maintain.
+- `mysqlQueryRules`, `mysqlVariables`, and `adminVariables` are expressed as structured YAML, which is easier to read, diff, and maintain.
-* During initialization, KubeDB converts these YAML sections into the corresponding ProxySQL configuration, merges them with the operator-managed defaults, and generates the final `proxysql.cnf`.
+- At initialization, KubeDB renders these sections into `proxysql.cnf`, merges them with its own defaults, and lets ProxySQL load the result at startup.
-* ProxySQL loads the generated configuration during startup, making the configured query rules and global variables available through the ProxySQL admin interface.

 Apply the configuration: